HKU1340GameTeam/1340Game/README.md

 *TO DISPLAY/RUN THE GAME PROPERLY, PLEASE ADJUST THE CONSOLE FONT SIZE!
 (The initial font size of the console may be too large to display the game properly, so please zoom out).

+*When reach the end of the map, just walk toward the end and it will teleport you to the next level.

 *DISCLAIMER: If you made it to the end and see "coming soon", which means you have completed the game!
 [Because thats all the levels we've made so far :) ].

 Controls: <br />